vizzuhq/vizzu-lib/docs/content/tutorial/0-intro.md

 ### The basic logic of Vizzu

-In Vizzu the animated charts are created via a promise chain where the chain elements are the states of the charts - described by the animate method - and Vizzu animates between these states.
+In Vizzu the animated charts are created via a promise chain where the chain elements are the states of the charts - described using the animate method - and Vizzu animates between these states.
 By each call, the animate method will modify the previously set state.

 <img src="images/api-overview.svg" width="100%" alt="Illustration of Vizzu's promise chain">

 The animate method has two parameters in total.
-The first parameter sets the chart, and the second determines how Vizzu should animate to that state.
+The first parameter sets the chart, and the (optional) second determines how Vizzu should animate to that state.

 The first parameter has the following three properties:
 - *data* - this is where you add the data that you want to put on the charts.